spirali/nedoc/README.md

 # Nedoc (Non-Evaluating Documentation)

-* *Nedoc* is generator of API documentation for Python 3
+*Nedoc* is a generator of API documentation for Python 3 with the following features:

-* *Nedoc* does not run the code of the application/library for which the documentation is generated; *Nedoc* scans its source codes.
-The application/library and its dependencies does not have to be installed.
+* Your code is not executed; Your program and its dependencies does not have to be installed.
-* *Nedoc* tracks what methods was overridden and shows it in the documentation.
+* Nedoc tracks what methods was overridden and shows it in the documentation.
-* *Nedoc* supports documentation inheritance of overridden methods.
+* Inheritance of docstrings for overridden methods is supported.
-* *Nedoc* tracks what and where was reimported.
+* Nedoc tracks what and where was reimported.
-* *Nedoc* creates static HTML files as the output.
+* Resulting documentation is a set of static HTML files.

 ## Examples